Alice Ross-King: First World War

-Shortly after the outbreak of the war Ross-King enlisted in the Australian Army Nursing Service (AANS) and it was at this time that she changed her surname from Ross King to the hyphenated Ross-King to distinguish her from another AANS nurse called Alice King as well as simplify the spelling of her forename to the more common spelling of Alice.
+Shortly after the outbreak of the First World War, Ross-King enlisted in the Australian Imperial Force as a member of the Australian Army Nursing Service (AANS).
+It was at this time that she changed her surname from Ross King to the hyphenated Ross-King, to distinguish her from another AANS nurse called Alice King, as well as simplify the spelling of her forename to the more common spelling of Alice.

-In November 1914 Sister Ross-King was posted overseas to serve with 1st Australian General Hospital (1st AGH) in Egypt.
-1st AGH was based at Heliopolis near Cairo and after service there, Ross-King was posted to an outstation at Suez established as a clearing station for casualties from the Gallipoli Campaign.
+In November 1914, Sister Ross-King was posted overseas to serve with 1st Australian General Hospital (1st AGH) in Egypt.
+1st AGH was based at Heliopolis, near Cairo, and after service there, Ross-King was posted to an outstation at Suez established as a clearing station for casualties from the Gallipoli Campaign.
 Towards the end of 1915 Ross-King returned to Australia as a nurse to wounded troops returning home.

-Returning to 1st AGH Sister Ross-King and was part of the unit when 1st AGH moved to France in April 1916.
-1st AGH was settled at Rouen and Ross-King nursed there throughout 1916 including the Somme Campaign and into 1917.
+Returning to 1st AGH, Ross-King was part of the unit when 1st AGH moved to France in April 1916.
+1st AGH was settled at Rouen and Ross-King nursed there throughout 1916, including the Somme Campaign, and into 1917.
 In June 1917 she was posted to 10th Stationary Hospital at St Omer but after only a few weeks she was posted again, this time to 2nd Casualty Clearing Station (2nd CCS) near Trois Arbres.
 Arriving at 2nd CCS on 17 July, Ross-King had only been at the hospital for five days when it was bombed on the night of 22 July 1917.
 Four men were killed in the bombing and 15 others injured.
-Ross-King who was just finishing a shift returned to the wards and continued to care for the patients in the ward despite the fact that the canvas tents had collapsed on top of her and the casualties.
+Ross-King, who was just finishing a shift, returned to the wards and continued to care for the patients in the ward despite the fact that the canvas tents had collapsed on top of her and the casualties.
 Her actions during the raid and the immediate aftermath resulted in Ross-King being awarded the Military Medal (MM), one of only seven AANS nurses to receive the MM during the war.
 Of the other six Military Medal awards, three were awarded to her colleagues at 2nd CCS for conduct during the same raid; these were Sisters Dorothy Cawood and Clare Deacon, and Staff Nurse Mary Derrer.
-All four awards were published in the London Gazette on 25 September 1917 and presentation of the medals was made by General William Birdwood, General Officer Commanding I ANZAC Corps.
+All four awards were published in the London Gazette on 25 September 1917, and presentation of the medals was made by General Sir William Birdwood, General Officer Commanding I ANZAC Corps.

 Ross-King returned to 1st AGH in November 1917 and remained with the hospital until the end of the war.
-In May 1918 Ross-King was made an Associate of the Royal Red Cross and had also been mentioned in despatches.
+In May 1918 Ross-King was made an Associate of the Royal Red Cross, and had also been mentioned in despatches.
 1st AGH moved to England in January 1919 and embarked to return to Australia the same month.
 Ross-King was discharged from the AANS in September 1919.